jzrake/lunum/README.md

 * Arrays of arbitrary dimension, and a growing subset of the Numpy-style array manipulation features.

+* Broadcasting of differently shaped arraysis not yet supported.
+Presently, all operation must be between arrays of the same shape, or between arrays and scalars.

 * Data read/write operations with binary and ASCII formats.
 Serialized arrays with Python pickles, and JSON are planned for the near future.